- How sparkling shiraz was born

 - What else to do with sparkling shiraz

 Try making sangria with the variety.
 Just add orange and lemon rinds, cinnamon, brandy, and a dash of soda.
 You could also add a squeeze of orange juice too, if you enjoy citrus.
-The fruit additions to this variety make a great cocktail starter before Christmas lunch is served.
+The fruit additions to this variety make a great cocktail starter before lunch is served.

 Sparkling shiraz punch is also fantastic and refreshing on a hot summer day.
 Just add grapes, berries, mint, and soda.
 If preferred, add a dash of lemon juice for extra bite.